 XCEM Short Volume

-Columbia EM Core ex-China ETF (XCEM) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $1.75B, listed on AMEX, carrying a beta of 1.16 to the broader market.
-The fund will invest at least 80% of its net assets in the companies included in the index and the advisor generally expects to be substantially invested at such times, with at least 95% of its net assets invested in these securities. public since 2015-09-02.
+Columbia EM Core ex-China ETF (XCEM) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.03B, listed on AMEX, carrying a beta of 1.26 to the broader market.
+This fund will commit a minimum of 80% of its net assets to the companies represented in its benchmark index. public since 2015-09-02.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.